tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK7.md

 ### Non-executable Stack

-> `Non-executable stack` is one of many executable-space protection mechanisms which marks the **stack** as non-executable, meaning all writable addresses stored on it cannot be executed.
+> `Non-executable stack` is one of many executable-space protection mechanisms that marks the **stack** as non-executable, meaning all writable addresses stored on it cannot be executed.

 Since one of our tasks was to exploit the format-string vulnerability to inject code into the program's stack and execute it, we deactivated it during compilation using the `-z execstack` flag.